What to Do if You Suffer from Whiplash Symptoms After a Car Accident

 Try to sit down in person with the lawyer you’re thinking about hiring before you make a final decision.
 You’ll be able to get a better idea of their temperament and whether or not you’re comfortable working with them.

-If you can’t meet in person, at least try to speak to them on the phone.
+If you can’t meet in person, at least try to speak to them on the phone in whiplash symptoms.

 Ask the Right Questions